estelle/flexbox/draft/bak/01_flexbox.md

 When thinking about `flex-direction`, we now know the flex items are going to start being laid out across the main axis of the flex container, starting from the _main-start_.
 The _cross_ directions come into play when it comes to adding additional lines of flex items, known as `_flex lines_`.
 When the `flex-wrap` property is used to allow the container to wrap if the flex items don't fit onto one line, the _cross_ directions determine the direction of additional liners in multi-line flex containers.

-As we learned in the  [`flex-wrap` section](link to flex wrap above) of the [`flex-flow` shorthand](link to flex-flow) overview above, the flex items can be set to wrap to additional lines if they would otherwise be wider or taller than the _main size_ of the container.
+As we learned discussed in the  [`flex-wrap` section](link to flex wrap above) of the [`flex-flow` shorthand](link to flex-flow) overview above, the flex items can be set to wrap to additional lines if they would otherwise be wider or taller than the _main size_ of the container.
 While the laying out of the flex items on each flex line is done in the main direction, going from _main-start_ to _main-end_, the wrapping to additional lines is done along the cross direction, from _cross-start_ to _cross-end_.

 ![Figure ?: Flex lines on row and row-reverse when `flex-wrap: wrap` is set ](img/1/05_flex_lines_row.png)